This guidance was reviewed and updated throughout in November 2017.

 - Procedures for Working with Families with no Recourse to Public Funds

 1. Who are Families with No Recourse to Public Funds

-People who have no legal entitlement to financial support or assistance from the state are people who have no recourse to public funds.
+People who have no legal entitlement to certain welfare benefits, social housing or local authority homelessness assistance are people who have no recourse to public funds.
 They may self-refer for support or are referred from other agencies.

 Children's Social Care Services are likely to be approached by families with children or by children or young people who are unaccompanied or separated from their parent or legal/customary caregiver.